makni-mehdi/hiring/matching/README.md

 The algorithm runs in O(n^2).
 However since we filter our search and all words have key values with length at most n/200, we get a much faster algorithm than naive all-couples-comparison and since we rely on data processing and scoring functions, we get a much more effective than comparing single attributes.
 Please allow for around 15s depending on computational power for the given datasets (8000+) x (8000+).

+# Going further
+The first step I would do if I had enough data is to find the best combination of scoring functions using for example `scikit-learn`.
+Manually trying to find the scoring values gives a decent result but we can do better.
+I am not sure if different offices around the world are to be matched or not, I assume not since they take decisions independently.
+For that reason, I penalize any difference if it exists.
+If it is a feature that turns out to be important,  a lot of data processing can be done for example match a country to its [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3)
+If it is not, I think the algorithm is more than efficient enough to disregard location features.
+This would make it much faster.